deadpixi/sam/README.rst

     This version of sam supports colors, including different background colors for different files.
     This allows different files to be easily distinguished.
     The default is still the classic two-color appearance, of course.
+    These colors can be configured at runtime.

 Simplified and Dynamic Configuration
     The graphical elements (colors and fonts) of this version of sam are controlled via environment variables, not X Resources.
     The table of composable characters is now dynamically configurable (via the `~/.keyboard` file), where it was once hard-coded.
+    Keybindings and mouse chords are configurable at runtime via a configuration file.

 Far Better Keyboard Support
     The selection ("cursor") can be moved using keyboard commands.
     Additional keyboard-accessible commands allow jumping between file windows and the command window, scrolling the display, snarfing, pasting, etc.
-    The binding of these commands to keyboard sequences is configurable at compile-time.
+    The binding of these commands to keyboard sequences is configurable at run-time.

 Support for Two-Button Mice and Wheel Mice
     The original sam required a three-button mouse.